Next: , Previous: term_io, Up: Top

 ; field_name

-% The field name if the functor appears in a
+% The field name, if the functor appears in a named field.

-% named field (If the field is not named then this
+% (If the field is not named, this attribute is omitted.)

 ; type_name